 If you have been denied short term disability benefits you are no doubt feeling frustrated by the process.
 We are committed to helping people access the short term disability benefits they have been denied and we understand your frustration with your insurance company.

 We offer free consultations and don’t charge until your case is resolved.
 We represent people throughout Ontario and for those who cannot meet us at one of our offices we offer consultation at your home, a local coffee shop, courthouse, by telephone, Skype, Zoom or WhatsApp.

-We understand that being denied short term disability or long term disability benefits can be frustrating and devastating.
+We understand that being denied disability benefits can be frustrating and devastating.
 Your time to fight your disability insurance company is limited.
-Please do not delay in calling a disability claim lawyer at Kotak Personal Injury Law.
-We have successfully sued numerous disability insurance companies including Manulife, Sunlife, Desjardins, Great West Life, Canada Life, Equitable Life, Blue Cross, AIG, SSQ, RBC, Industrial Alliance and more.
+Please do not delay in calling a long term disability lawyer.
+We have successfully sued numerous disability insurance companies including: Manulife, Sunlife, Desjardins, Great West Life, Blue Cross, AIG, SSQ, RBC, Industrial Alliance and more.